ros2/design/articles/content_filtering.md

 The problem can be broken into the following two parts,

-- Network resource consumption on `/parameter_events` topic Since nobody cares who needs to receive which messages, all of the parameter activity will be published and subscribed.
+- Network resource consumption on `/parameter_events` topic Since publisher does not know who needs to receive which messages, all of the parameter activity will be published and subscribed.
-  That said everyone publishes and subscribes all of the events with this giant topic `/parameter_events`.
+  That said everyone publishes and subscribes all of the events within this giant topic `/parameter_events`.
   This leads to a lot of unnecessary message transmission over the network.
 - Subscriber needs to filter unnecessary (not interested) messages Subscriber does not know if the message is something it needs or not without checking the contents of the message via user callback.
   This filtering needs to be done every single time the message comes in.
-  In expectation, it is likely that parameter event callback is interested on specific parameter only, so that there will be a lot of unnecessary message receives and filtering process needs to be done.
+  In expectation, it is likely that parameter event callback is interested on specific parameters only, so that there will be a lot of unnecessary message receives and filtering process needs to be done.

 As described above, we could imagine that if the number of node are 10, 20 and 100 and so are the parameters for each nodes.
 This will be a huge burden and pain for entire system, passing unnecessary messages via limited bandwidth network with edge devices and filtering messages to drop is not something user application wants to do.

+Besides, this problem can be applied to user defined topics.

 ### Action Topics